marijnh/Eloquent-JavaScript/12_language.md

 This ((ambiguity)) causes a problem.
 When you try to give a nonlocal binding a new value, you will end up defining a local one with the same name instead.
-(Some languages work like this by design, but I've always found it an awkward way to handle ((scope)).)
+Some languages work like this by design, but I've always found it an awkward way to handle ((scope)).

 {{index "ReferenceError type"}}

 Add a special form `set`, similar to `define`, which gives a binding a new value, updating the binding in an outer scope if it doesn't already exist in the inner scope.
-If the binding is not defined at all, throw a `ReferenceError` (which is another standard error type).
+If the binding is not defined at all, throw a `ReferenceError` (another standard error type).

 {{index "hasOwnProperty method", prototype, "getPrototypeOf function"}}